St. Ciaran's Community School Guidance Department

 But there is much vital information, which you can only access through other means.
 These include Career Evenings, Seminars, Summer Programmes and of course the all important Open Days.

-All the 47 third level institutes represented on the C.A.O. have Open Days, as well as the 200+ PLC Colleges around around the country.
-Most colleges have more than one, sometimes a separtae day for Arts, or an evening set aside for a particular Department.
+All the 4) plus third level institutes represented on the C.A.O. have Open Days, as well as the 200+ PLC Colleges around the country.
+Most colleges have more than one, sometimes a separate day for Arts, or an evening set aside for a particular Department.
 Always check the dates and times for these events early in the year, as some such as Queen's Universit Belfast are usually early September, while the Royal College of Surgeons is early in the New Year, but does require booking a ticket in advance.
 For 6th Years the Higher Options conference usually organised for around mid-September, is a good way to get a lot of information quickly, early in the year.
 But, but given the impact of college and course choice on the rest of your life, even this event is no substitute for visiting individual colleges.

 Ill prepared students will get nothing more out of the day other than a few wasted hours away from school, spent aimlessly touring buildings with a carrier bag full of brightly coloured brochures and maybe a free pen.
 Getting the best from an Open Day requires that you arrive with a plan, including some well thought out questions!

 If you are still unsure of what course you are interested in, as most are, then Open Days are a great opportunity to see what is available and what might suit you.
-Of course youshould use some interest tests to give you a good place to start.
+Of course you should use some interest tests to give you a good place to start.
 Talk to your Guidance Counsellor.

 Sample questions might be: